-One of my projects (AVR DDS 2.0) requires multiple power supply that could supply +12V, -12V and 5V.
+One of my projects (AVR DDS 2.0) requires multiple power supplies that could supply +12V, -12V, and 5V.
 Back then, I have constructed a simple transformer-based power source with few linear voltage regulators.
-It works fine but is powered from mains 220V which is not the safest solution to squeeze in to box enclosure.
-Another option was using ATX PC power supply, but it is too big.
-Banggood has been offering pretty attractive power supply kit which has a voltage boost circuit which rises voltage level either from USB or from the 5-24V jack.
+It works fine but is powered from mains 220V, which is not the safest solution to squeeze in to box enclosure.
+Another option was using the ATX PC power supply, which is too big.
+Banggood has been offering pretty attractive power supply kit which has a voltage boost circuit that raises voltage level either from USB or from the 5-24V jack.
 Power supply kit has most of the voltages that you may need including + 12V, -12V, + 5V, -5V, and +3.3V.
-It is capable to output 300mA per channel.
-Total power is limited to 10W which is not bad and can provide a short-term high current single output, but be sure to attach included heat sinks to protect ICs from overheating.
-It is advised to keep output currents of each channel to less than 0.2A.
+It is capable of outputting 300mA per channel.
+Total power is limited to 10W, which is not bad and can provide a short-term high current single output, but be sure to attach included heat sinks to protect ICs from overheating.
+It is advised to keep the output currents of each channel to less than 0.2A.